Front Range Fed

 marry me chicken pasta in pot with wooden spoon.

 You've probably heard of the popular "Marry Me Chicken" recipe that's been going around the internet.
 This recipe turns that creamy chicken dish into a pasta version for an easy meal made in under an hour, and all in one pot!
-I love this easy-to-make recipe (just like my lazy lasagna recipe, easy cheesy chicken broccoli rice casserole, and my easy dump and bake meatball casserole recipe).
+I love this easy-to-make recipe (just like my lazy lasagna recipe, easy cheesy chicken broccoli rice casserole, my lemon chicken orzo skillet, and my easy dump and bake meatball casserole recipe).
 It's super delicious, ultra comforting, and who knows - maybe it will even snag you a marriage proposal!

 In This Post